 Ground Plane: In order to minimize noise coupling, the ground plane should not be placed under or near the high voltage floating side.
+The central exposed pad has to be connected to COM for better electrical performance.

-Gate Drive Loops: Current loops behave like antennas and are able to receive and transmit EM noise (see Figure 34).
+Gate Drive Loops: Current loops behave like antennas and are able to receive and transmit EM noise (see Figure 33).
 In order to reduce the EM coupling and improve the power switch turn on/off performance, the gate drive loops must be reduced as much as possible.
 Moreover, current can be injected inside the gate drive loop via the IGBT collector-to-gate parasitic capacitance.
 The parasitic auto-inductance of the gate loop contributes to developing a voltage across the gate-emitter, thus increasing the possibility of a self turn-on effect.

-Figure 34: Antenna Loops
+Figure 33: Antenna Loops

 Supply Capacitor: It is recommended to place a bypass capacitor (C{IN}) between the V{CC} and V{SS} pins.
-This connection is shown in Figure 35.
+This connection is shown in Figure 34.
 A ceramic 1 μ F ceramic capacitor is suitable for most applications.
 This component should be placed as close as possible to the pins in order to reduce parasitic elements.